 Carlos and Vero knew that leader alignment and sustaining the continuity of this new program was now a top priority.
 They met with the new president at the time and shared their new approach.
 He understood the importance of aligning with his new team.
 They spent a full day with the board of directors and created an action plan.

 The business shifted from a product-focused approach to being more customer-centric, but the company needed a change in their structure when it came to their employees.
 Beyond culture, they needed to address and improve the employee experience.

 This is how Experiencia Toyota was born.
 It was led by Marta Martin, Employee Experience Senior Specialist.
 She worked closely with DH coach|sultants® to design the program and address every touchpoint the employee has over their time with the company.

 Carlos and Vero wanted to pass on the tools and knowledge to Human Resources and CAT [Culture Ambassador Team], in order to co-create a unique initiative for every moment of the employee experience.
 They created workshops based on DH concepts such as optimism and the science of happiness.

-The talent leaders could then take this methodology and train the rest of their team in order to sustain without DH.
+The talent leaders at Toyota Spain could take this methodology and train the rest of their team in order to sustain without DH.
 One of Toyota’s core values is constant improvement, so they were eager to move forward.